What are cataracts?

 Because cataracts develop slowly over a period of years, most patients do not notice an apparent change in their vision at first.
-In most cases, an eye doctor will discover cataract development before the patient notices.
-Attending regular eye examinations allows your eye doctor to keep close watch of cataract development, helping to determine when it is time for cataract surgery.
+In most cases, an eye doctor will discover cataract development before the patient notices it.
+Attending regular eye examinations allows your eye doctor to keep close watch on cataract development, helping to determine when it is time for cataract surgery.

 While cataracts have the potential to cause blindness, they are treatable at all stages of development.
 The only effective treatment available for cataracts today is through cataract surgery.
 Cataract surgery is one of today’s most common eye surgeries, with great success rates.
 Cataract surgery has made many advances over the years and is now one of the safest and most effective procedures we perform here at OCLI.

 Being diagnosed with cataracts can be daunting, but rest assured that you are in good hands with our experienced doctors here at OCLI.
+In fact, many patients can see better without glasses after cataract surgery than they did when they were young.
+Cataract surgery is a modern-day medical miracle.
 If you would like to learn more about cataracts or cataract surgery, make an appointment with us!